 Carjacking without a weapon is ranked level 7 out of 10 on the Florida Criminal Punishment Code and is a first-degree felony punishable up to 30 years in prison and a $10,000 fine.Punishment for Carjacking with a Weapon or Firearm

 Carjacking with a weapon is ranked level 9 out of 10 on the Florida Punishment Code and is a first-degree felony punishable up to life in prison and a $10,000 fine.
 There is a minimum mandatory prison sentence for just carrying a firearm during a carjacking and 20 year minimum year minimum mandatory sentence for pulling the firearm out under Florida’s 10-20-Life rule.
 If a person is injured or killed, there is a minimum sentence of 25 years in prison up to life.Contact the Law Office of Roger P. Foley, P.A.

 Carjacking is an extremely serious crime.
 Law enforcement will be aggressively working on the case.
 You will need aggressive and professional attorneys helping you defend your case.
 Our law firm focuses on criminal matters.
 We have experience in dealing with criminal cases all the way to trial.

-If you have been arrested and charged with this crime, call our law offices today so we can schedule a free initial consultation.
+If you have been arrested and charged with this crime, call our law offices today so we can schedule a free 20 minute phone consultation.
 We want to talk to you about your version of the events.
 It is important for you tell us everything so we can help create a defense strategy for you.
 We will try to persuade the prosecutor to drop your case.
 If the prosecutor is not persuaded, we can take the case all the way to trial and argue for your acquittal.
 Call today so we can get to work helping you!